caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 5.3 Enterprise Integration Architecture

-For LLMSecForge to fulfill its potential as the definitive AI security framework, it must seamlessly integrate with enterprise operations across technical, process, and governance dimensions.
-The integration architecture provides a comprehensive blueprint for embedding LLMSecForge throughout organizational structures.
+For AISecForge to fulfill its potential as the definitive AI security framework, it must seamlessly integrate with enterprise operations across technical, process, and governance dimensions.
+The integration architecture provides a comprehensive blueprint for embedding AISecForge throughout organizational structures.

 #### 5.3.1 Vertical Integration: AI Development Lifecycle

-LLMSecForge integrates across all stages of the AI development lifecycle:
+AISecForge integrates across all stages of the AI development lifecycle:

 **Conception and Design Phase**
 - Security architecture evaluation and guidance